pythtb/pythtb/docs/source/usage.rst

 * :class:`pythtb.WFArray`
    Class for storing wavefunctions on a parameter mesh, and computing Berry phases, Berry curvatures, Chern numbers, and other related quantities.
+* :class:`pythtb.Mesh`
+   Class for constructing meshes or paths of k-points and parameter points.
+This class stores information about grid topology, such as periodic boundary conditions, which get passed on to the :class:`pythtb.WFArray` class for wavefunction storage and manipulation.
 * :class:`pythtb.W90`
    Class for interfacing `PythTB` with `Wannier90 <http://www.wannier.org>`_ allowing for the construction of tight-binding models based on first-principles density functional theory calculations.